 Support for local business and the arts

-- The Hills Hub gives local businesses and training organisations access to meeting, consulting and training rooms to support home/small businesses and improve local training opportunities and employment pathways.
+The Hills Hub has meeting, consulting and training rooms available for hire to support local businesses and training organisations to improve local training opportunities and employment pathways.

 The Hills Hub responds to the emerging needs of local residents in Cockatoo, Emerald, Gembrook and surrounding Hills townships.

-Bringing several community groups under one roof will better connect people in the community, increase social interaction, and provide improved access to a range of community activities including skills-based learning.
+Bringing several community groups under one roof better connects people in the community, increases social interaction, and provides improved access to a range of community activities including skills-based learning.